pogudingleb/mueller_matrices/README.md

 ## Timings

-The timings reported in the paper T. Novikova, A. Ovchinnikov, G. Pogudin, and J. Ramella-Roman "Time-efficient filtering of polarimetric data by checking physical realizability of experimental Mueller matrices" (2024) are available [here](/timings/timingsMacPC.md)
+The timings reported in the paper T. Novikova, A. Ovchinnikov, G. Pogudin, and J. Ramella-Roman, "Time-efficient filtering of polarimetric data by checking physical realizability of experimental Mueller matrices" (2024) are available [here](/timings/timingsMacPC.md).

 ## Julia code